hopperteam/hopper-server/doc/api.md

 `cert` is a base64 encoded PEM-RSA Public Key.
 The private key is for authentication of the SP to the backend.

 ### `PUT /app (id: string, data: string)`
-`data` is a JSON-Object which is encoded with the private key of the app.
+`data` is a JSON-Object which is encrypted with the private key of the app and base64 encoded.
 It has to contain the `id` of the app again.

 Updatable fields are:
   - `name`